 |-l,||–live||show transfer rate in real-time|

-If you’re interested in exploring other long options, type vnstat --longhelp command for additional help.
+If you’re interested in exploring other extended options, type the vnstat -longhelp command for additional help.

-Why I like vnStat compared to other services?
+Why do I like vnStat compared to other services?

-Short answer — it is light but robust, and fully satisfies my needs for being network traffic monitor.
-It like an on-the-go service that helps in providing real-time traffic usage on your network node.
-I especially like the hour command: vnstat -h the help in plotting the network traffic over the period of a day.
+Short answer — it is light but robust and fully satisfies my need for being a network traffic monitor.
+It is like an on-the-go service that helps in providing real-time traffic usage on your network node.
+I especially like the hour command: vnstat -h, the help plot the network traffic over a day.